philipp-mohr/pyopencl-extension/README.rst

                  """
                   buff[get_global_id(0)] = get_global_id(0) + number;
                  """,
-                 global_size=ary.shape).compile(thread, b_python=False)
+                 global_size=ary.shape).compile(thread, emulate=False)
     knl()
     assert np.allclose(ary.get(), np.arange(10) + 3)

-By setting the argument 'b_python=True' the kernel will be compiled in emulation mode.
+By setting the argument 'emulate=True' the kernel will be compiled in emulation mode.
 This mode creates a file 'some_operation.py', which can be inspected using a visual debugger:

 .. image:: https://i.imgur.com/1ftgLLV.png